-Core Orthopedics & Sports Medicine is excited to welcome orthopedic foot and ankle surgeon Daniel M. Briggs, MD, starting September 1st, 2020.
+Orthopedic Foot and Ankle Surgeon, Dr. Daniel M. Briggs, MD, joined our team of physicians in September 2020.
 Specializing in the evaluation and management of injuries or pain in the foot and ankle, Dr. Briggs manages patients with a wide range of complex and common orthopedic conditions such as fractures, arthritis, flat feet, plantar fasciitis, Achilles tendonitis, and generalized foot or ankle pain.

 Dr. Briggs’ philosophy is highly patient-centered.
 He believes that patients are experts on their conditions, and that his job as a doctor is to listen to the patient, assist with orthopedic obstacles, and facilitate a customized plan.
 Through this philosophy, he is able to guide patients through the treatment process according to their goals.